In this lesson you’ll learn:

 What is data mapping?

-How can you map data?
+How to map data?

 Going back to our scenario, once a patient submits their form, we want to create a new patient record in the EHR.
 We’ll map the form fields First name, Last name, email and Sex to the corresponding inputs in DrChrono's Create patient action.